 Emma Morton of the double negatives became our ‘superintendent’ after George Davies retired – him with the yards and yards of grey flannel material which made up his flowing pants – We called them his ballroom trousers!
-When he sang “you in your small corNAAAH!” he would rise up on his toes and shove his boep forward a yard but his trousers didn’t need to move an inch.
-His two-toned grey Wolseley had beautiful fold-down walnut tables for the back passengers.
+When he sang ‘you in your small corNAAAH!’ he would rise up on his toes and shove his boep forward a yard but his trousers didn’t need to move an inch. ‘and Di in mine.’
+His two-tone grey Wolseley had beautiful fold-down walnut tables for the back passengers.

 In front of the old church 1962

 In standard six – high school! you could join Senior Guild.
 For kids who mostly stayed at home evenings or went out only with our parents this was a big adventure.
 7pm on Friday nights you could go to guild unaccompanied!
 And come home late.
 We’d drink coffee at guild and sometimes we’d venture out on treasure hunts – going all over town finding and collecting the ‘treasures’ in the clues we were given.
 In about 1968 Adie Crewe took over the night Guild and brought a whole lot of new ideas and fun into our lives.